 Sweet potato vine (Ipomoea batatas)

 Vigorous sweet potato vine is a trailing plant that can grow four to five feet long.
 The classic plant has lime green, heart-shaped leaves but there are many cultivars that offer unique and eye-catching foliage.
 Leaf colors range from burgundy to purple to bronze, and foliage shape is also varied for layers of interest.
 I often clip pieces of the stems in autumn to grow indoors over winter.
 Take six to eight inch long cuttings, clipping just below a leaf node.

 Geraniums are old fashioned annuals that are popular in summer container gardens.
 They also make long-lived houseplants when moved inside before the first fall frost.
 Or, you can clip stems from your favorite cultivars and grow them indoors instead of moving a large potted geranium into your home at the end of the season.
 Cut stem pieces that are five to seven inches long, just below a leaf node where roots will form.
 Place them in a jar or vase of clean water, changing it every few weeks.

+Other indoor plants that can be grown in water include wandering jew plant and peace lily.
 For more creative ideas with indoor plants, check out Lisa Eldred Steinkopf’s book Houseplant Party: Fun projects & growing tips for epic indoor plants and Tiny Plants: Discover the joys of growing and collecting itty bitty houseplants by Leslie Halleck.